Lartg/discord-webscraper/modules/06-Finish-Dice-Roller/readme.md

 		return nil
 	}
   ```
-  - We then generate a random seed based upon the time of the request to ensure that we don't constantly repeat rolls.
+  Generate a random seed from the current time:
   ```go
   rand.Seed(time.Now().UnixNano())
   ```
-  - then we make an array, and store as many random rolls (from 1 to the number of sides commanded) as we have dice in the command.
+  Initialize an array, and store all rolls:
   ```go
   results := make([]int, numDice)
 	for i := 0; i < numDice; i++ {
 		results[i] = rand.Intn(numSides) + 1
 	}
   ```
-  - return the results to be sent to the channel
+  return the results to be sent to the channel
   ```go
     return results
   }